Learning Disabilities and Disorders in Children and Teens

 In addition to providing comprehensive assessment and evaluation services, Equilibria Kids has created treatment services to help children and adolescents turn their learning differences into strengths.
 Group and individual treatment programs are available to help children and adolescents enhance their classroom performance, learn how to self-advocate in the classroom, recognize and use strengths to build learning abilities, increase self-esteem and confidence, and to improve their social and behavior skills.

 If your child or teen is struggling with a learning disorder/disability, we provide learning disability testing services.

 Schedule An Appointment

-If you would like to meet or talk with one of our child psychologists or therapists in Philadelphia about our learning disability and disorder therapy services, please call us at (267) 861-3685, option 1.
-Or fill out our secure online form.
+If you would like to meet or talk with one of our child psychologists or therapists in Philadelphia about our learning disability and disorder therapy services, please call us at (267) 861-3685, option 1; or fill out our online form.